NumberHound/web/Data.md

 layout: page
 title: Data
 ---
+## Introduction

 Welcome to the data page, please use the table of contents to navigate.
+If you are looking for data, whether you know what you want or not, this directory is a good place to start.
 The data here is for Not all resources on this page are free, especially in the Finance section.
 If you are a student, check with your universities library, as you may already have access to some paid data resources.
 All listings are in alphabetical order.
+Titles (in blue) of each item in this directory are hyperlinked to their sources, simply clink on one to be redirected to that site.

 ---